Lamentations: Musings on staging

 In this translation of Lamentations we resist the temptation to delve too far into what interpretation any individual stage production might bring.

-Throughout the Dobbs-Allsopp (2012) commentary there are some very useful thoughts about not only characters and possible motivations and thoughts, but also groups.
+Throughout the Dobbs-Allsopp (2012) commentary there are some most useful thoughts about not only characters and possible motivations and thoughts, but also groups.
 For example:

 Chapters 1, 2 and 4 strongly feature a narrator.
 The character in chapter 1 may be seen as largely objective, reporting about what they witness.
-Alternatively they may be viewed as more involved: Berman (2023) uses the term "pastoral mentor".
-The character in chapter 4 may be seen as much more involved with the community and speaking with them.[13]
+Alternatively they may be viewed as more involved: Berman (2023) uses the term "pastoral mentor"; Mandolfo (2007) uses the term "Didactic Voice" and contrasts their sympathetic stance here with the more traditional prophetic stance in some Psalms (e.g. Ps.7).
+The character in chapter 4 may be seen as much more involved with the community and speaking with them.[16]
 So might they be envisaged as two different people?
 Between them, in chapter 2, the narrator seems to undergo a change within the chapter itself.
-By contrast, then, might this indicate one single overall narrator, themselves changed and transformed across the three chapters?[14]
+By contrast, then, might this indicate one single overall narrator, themselves changed and transformed across the three chapters?[17]

 On a variety of scales, an awareness of chiastic structure, resembling A B C B' A', is useful.
 Its consideration could provide a bearing on set design or other aspects of staging and production.